 5. Work effectively with teaching assistants/supporting practitioners

-• Skilled use of additional adults with appropriate training and clear, focused remits to support learning, independence, metacognition and self-regulation.
+- Skilled use of additional adults with appropriate training and clear, focused remits to support learning, independence, metacognition and self-regulation.

-• Understand the impact of any adjustments, personalisation, intervention or support critically evaluated, with these evaluations used to inform subsequent teaching and learning.
+- Understand the impact of any adjustments, personalisation, intervention or support critically evaluated, with these evaluations used to inform subsequent teaching and learning.

-• Pre-teaching which acknowledges the different starting points of children and young people and attempts to enable all children and young people to access the core teaching and learning.
+- Pre-teaching which acknowledges the different starting points of children and young people and attempts to enable all children and young people to access the core teaching and learning.

-The five a day principle
+The five-a-day principle

 The five-a-day principle can be integrated into teaching and learning to support learning and improve outcomes for all children and young people, including those with SEND.